 The “win some” part for me was that this was one of my best-ever pie crusts!
 I had to make it by hand because I don’t have a food processor here in Israel, and I might do that by choice in the future.
 Even without machine power, the crust is very easy to assemble.
 You’ll combine 3 cups flour, 1 tablespoon sugar, and 1 teaspoon salt in a bowl, work in 2 sticks’ worth of chilled butter cubes until they are the size of peas, then add enough water (up to ¾ cup) to bring it together.
-(I actually made a half-recipe this time, which worked well.)
+(I actually made a half-recipe this time, which produces the right amount of dough for a single-crust pie.
+The full recipe makes two portions of dough.)
 When working the butter by hand, you typically end up with little buttery sheets and flakes rather than round pebbles, which end up as flaky layers in the baked crust.
 I also found that it was easier to control the amount of water I added, so the dough was hydrated just enough, not too dry, not too sticky.
 I rolled it out in the morning after an overnight nap in the fridge, and it was my smoothest, easiest pie dough in recent memory.
 I usually have issues with the dough resisting and shrinking while I roll it, making it difficult to roll to a diameter of 12″, but this time my dough was chillaxed– in the pie dish it went, then into the freezer.

 The top of the pie did not sink or droop in any way, so I was optimistic.
-It sat patiently until I was nearly ready to leave for my dinner destination, and then I thought, I better check that it’s done.
-Anyone to whom I bring baked good knows by now that there will usually be a slice cut from a cake or pie (for photographic purposes), so I didn’t hesitate to remove a thick slice… which was gooey and raw through the middle.
+It sat patiently to cool and rest for the remainder of the afternoon until I was nearly ready to leave for my dinner destination, and then I thought, I better check again that it’s done.
+Anyone to whom I bring baked goods knows by now that there will usually be a slice cut from a cake or pie (for photographic purposes), so I didn’t hesitate to remove a thick slice… which was gooey and raw through the middle.

 I quickly threw the pie back in the oven for about 20 minutes, took the piping hot dish to my cousin’s house, and hoped for the best.
 When dessert rolled around, I was very pleased to see that the filling texture had firmed up a bit, and hey, at the very least I hoped no one would get poisoned by undercooked eggs!

 Much of the pie was left over since there were only a few of us, so the next day I planned to bring it to another Thanksgiving dinner.
-Howeverrrr… also in the “lose some” column– I didn’t check the pie storage instructions in the recipe until I was literally serving it, at which point I realized that it was supposed to be stored in the fridge overnight, not at room temperature.
-The last pecan pies that I’d made were not refrigerated, so it hadn’t even crossed my mind. 🙁 And honestly, had I been confident that the pie was actually fully cooked, I wouldn’t have been concerned, since there’s no dairy or fruit in it.
-But the undercooking bagged at me enough that I decided to abort serving the pie.
+Howeverrrr… also in the “lose some” column– I didn’t check the pie storage instructions in the recipe until I was literally serving it, at which point I realized that it should have been stored in the fridge overnight, not at room temperature.
+The last pecan pies that I’d made did not call for refrigeration, so it hadn’t even crossed my mind. 🙁 And honestly, had I been confident that the pie was actually fully cooked, I wouldn’t have been concerned, since there’s no dairy or fruit in it.
+But the undercooking nagged at me enough that I decided to abort serving the pie.
 No one needs food poisoning on Thanksgiving, amiright??

 So this recipe was a bit underwhelming for me, needless to say.
+It probably would’ve been great with an additional 5-10 minutes in the oven and a foil cover after 30 minutes or so.
 I was exceedingly pleased with my crust though!
 It was flaky, cooked through, and not at all soggy, so I felt great about that.
 Unfortunately the filling that sat in it risked being a health hazard, so you know.
 Based on the little piece that I did taste, I liked the addition of chocolate and bourbon very much, though I would reduce the bourbon a smidge, as the flavor was quite strong.

 © Dafna Adler & Stellina Sweets, 2018.